miguelwon/SS-PT/README.md

 SS-PT: A Stance and Sentiment data set from Portuguese quoted tweets

-Public repository of a corpus made of **16655**  tweets written in Portuguese and annotated to sentiment and stance position.
-The corpus is specially focused in political tweets and is the first Portuguese corpus annoated for stance position.
+Public repository of a corpus made of **16655 tweets** written in Portuguese and annotated to sentiment and stance position.
+The corpus is specially focused on political tweets and is the first Portuguese corpus annotated for stance position.
 More details can be found in the following paper:

 Won, Miguel and Fernandes, Jorge. *SS-PT: A Stance and Sentiment data set from Portuguese quoted tweets.* Accepted at 15th International Conference, PROPOR.